Amart85/dp-090-databricks-ml/Instructions/Labs/04a-running-experiments-in-aml.md

 ### Deploy an Azure Machine Learning workspace

-1. If you have already created an Azure Machine Learning workspace in your subscription, you can skip to the section [Running experiments in Azure Machine Learning](#Running-experiments-in-Azure-Machine-Learning).
+1. If you have already created an Azure Machine Learning workspace in your subscription, you can skip to the section [Exercise: Running experiments in Azure Machine Learning](#Exercise-Running-experiments-in-Azure-Machine-Learning).

 1. In the [Azure Portal](https://portal.azure.com/#home), select **+ Create a resource**, then type `Machine Learning` into the search bar.